nicholaishaw/Crowdfunding_ETL/README.md

 ## Extract, Transform, and Load (ETL) Process

-To accomplish our goal of loading the excel data into a SQL database, we have to separate the data into four distinct dataframes that will later be loaded as individual tables in SQL.
-We will do this in a jupyter notebook using python.
+To accomplish our goal of loading the excel data into a SQL database, I had to separate the data into four distinct dataframes that will later be loaded as individual tables in SQL.
+I performed this in a jupyter notebook using python.

 First, I extracted the raw excel workbook (crowdfunding.xlsx) and put it into an pandas dataframe.